SU-UComm/sr-content-hub/README.md

 * cypress:dev - run cypress tests using .env.development
 * cypress:prod - run cypress tests using .env
 * cypress:ci - run headless cypress tests using .env
-* netlify:dev - run netlify-cli dev proxy
+* loco - run loco dev proxy

 ## Using Contexts and Reducers
 [Contexts](https://reactjs.org/docs/context.html) and [Reducers](https://reactjs.org/docs/hooks-reference.html#usereducer) are used to set and get application data being the source of truth for all initial configurations and data being input by the user while using the app.
 This is similar to using [Redux](https://redux.js.org/) but without a need for external library.